Lane Thomas Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.49 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.50 team ERA that ranks 29th across all MLB pitching staffs.

-- The Rockies allow the fourth-most home runs in baseball (138 total, 1.4 per game).
+- Rockies pitchers combine to surrender the fourth-most home runs in baseball (139 total, 1.4 per game).

-- Bird (2-1) gets the starting nod for the Rockies, his third this season.

-- In his most recent time out -- in relief on Saturday -- the righty tossed one scoreless inning against the Miami Marlins while surrendering two hits.
+- In his last time out on Wednesday, the lefty threw six innings against the Houston Astros, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.